peterchettiar/DEBootcamp2025/Module-1-Bootcamp_Orientation/README.md

 - Now to execute the restore command `pg_restore -v --no-owner --no-privileges -U "$POSTGRES_USER" -d "$POSTGRES_DB" /docker-entrypoint-initdb.d/data.dump`

 > Note: Please be reminded to make the shell script into an executable using the command `chmod +x scripts/init-db.sh`.

+### PG Admin Configuration

+Since our `PG Admin` service is spun-up using the docker-compose file (If its not running then use the command `docker compose up --build -d`), we now need to connect PG Admin to the postgres database.
+So we take the following steps for connection:

+1. Open a web browser and navigate to your localhost page (i.e. `http://localhost:5050/` this is what we had mapped to the default pgadmin port in the container.
+2.